onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 belonging
 connectedness

+> "Only a life lived for others is a life worthwhile." - [Albert Einstein](https://www.goodreads.com/quotes/16909-only-a-life-lived-for-others-is-a-life-worthwhile)

 > "When a person can't find a deep sense of meaning, they distract themselves with pleasure." - [Viktor E. Frankl](https://www.goodreads.com/quotes/5738688-when-a-person-can-t-find-a-deep-sense-of-meaning)

 > "Death is the mother of beauty.
 Only the perishable can be beautiful, which is why we are unmoved by artificial flowers." - [Wallace Stevens](https://www.goodreads.com/quotes/99894-death-is-the-mother-of-beauty-only-the-perishable-can)